 On 25 March 1918, Walter Tull was killed in action.
 His body was not recovered from the battlefield.
 He is commemorated on the Arras memorial.

 Photograph courtesy of Bruce Castle Museum (Haringey Archive and Museum Service).

 You can read much more about Walter Tull by requesting our free resource pack, which details his life and experiences and includes suggestions for group activities based on his story, as well as letters written by him and those close to him, artworks inspired by him and lots of photographs.

 No Barriers medal challenge

-In recognition of Tull’s unprecedented achievement in becoming an officer despite the explicit barrier to his promotion at the time, the Tull100 project will award medals to those who make their communities more inclusive.
-The project has ‘No Barriers’ as its central message, and will work to counter discrimination by promoting equality and inclusion, regardless of race, gender, sexuality or age.
-Commemorative medals will be awarded to those who stand up to make their communities more inclusive.
-The No Barriers medal challenge launched on 26 March 2018, the day after the centenary of his death, and will activate through football teams, youth groups, schools and community networks across the country to undertake innovative projects.
+In recognition of Tull’s unprecedented achievement in becoming an officer despite the explicit barrier to his promotion at the time, the Tull100 project awarded medals to those who made their communities more inclusive.
+The project had ‘No Barriers’ as its central message, and worked to counter discrimination by promoting equality and inclusion, regardless of race, gender, sexuality or age.
+You can read about our No Barriers Medal winners here.

 Watch our video launching the No Barriers medal challenge with England football players Dele Alli, Kieran Trippier and Danny Rose, as well as members of the FA Youth Council:

-Tull100 – Football Remembers is funded by the Ministry of Housing, Communities and Local Government.
-Big Ideas have a National Lottery grant from the Big Lottery Fund to make the project UK-wide.
+Tull100 – Football Remembers is led by Big Ideas and funded by the Ministry of Housing, Communities and Local Government (MHCLG), with additional funding from a National Lottery grant from the Big Lottery Fund to work in the Home Nations.
 Tull100 – Football Remembers is part of Remember Together, which brings diverse communities together to commemorate shared – and often sidelined – heritage, bringing significant marginalised heritage into the mainstream.